Orange Collective

 Tool, not a firm

-AI tools for law firms and in-house teams (AmLaw / enterprise).
+AI tools for law firms and in-house teams — majority of the AmLaw 100, 500+ in-house legal teams, $200M raised at an $11B valuation in March 2026 (>$1B total).
 Augments incumbents with research and drafting agents — but no SLA, no flat-fee service, no accountable work product.
-Indirect substitute, not a competitor on outcomes.[9]
+Indirect substitute, not a competitor on outcomes.[13]

 Ironclad (CLM)